real-eren/aoc-2022-day6/README.md

 ```
 We don't care about which lane they match, so we can collapse each lane's bitmask
 to 1 or 0, representing 'some match' and 'no match'.
-Running conflict on the reversed string gets us
+Running conflict on the reversed string and collapsing the bitmasks gets us
 ```
 "bafedcbafedcba"
 [00000011111111]
-LSB          MSB
+The middle 'b' is the first element to match an earlier element.
 ```
-This bitvector is ordered as: `[lowest lane ... highest lane]`.
+This bitvector is ordered as: `[first lane ... last lane]`.
 Since it's reversed, we want to find the index of the lowest set bit.
-That corresponds to the latest character that matched an even later character.
+In the original string, that corresponds to the latest character that matched an even later character.
 That operation is called "count trailing zeros", which is a cheap instruction on modern x86-64 hardware.

 ^Instead of reversing the bytes we could find the highest set bit among the lanes in the bitmask,